jefflinse/melatonin/README.md

 ## Examples

-Check out the [examples](examples/README.md) directory for more examples.
+See the [examples](examples/README.md) directory for full, runnable examples.

 ### Test a service running locally or remotely (E2E tests)